Couchers-org/couchers/site/markdown/solutions/communities-and-trust.md

 ---
 title: Community-first Structure and Improved Verification
+subtitle: "Our plan to fix the problem of [Neglected communities](/issues/communities-and-trust)"
+crumb: Community-first Structure
 ---

-# Our plan to fix the problem of [Neglected communities](/issues/communities-and-trust)

 ## Focusing on communities